 (Sings with gusto.)

 Shine'em up, shine'em up!

 For two dollars I'll make you smile.

-Shine'em up, shine'em up!
+Shine'em up, shine'em up, shine'em up!

 You'll feel cool, walk around in style.

 There ain't nobody around.
 Who needs a shine?